yuhko-msft/microsoft-graph-docs/api-reference/beta/api/recommendationresource-postpone.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the status of a [recommendationResource](../resources/recommendationresource.md) to `postponed` to a specified date and time.
-On the provided date and time, the recommendationResource status will update to `active`.
+Postpone action on a [recommendationResource](../resources/recommendationresource.md) object to a specified future date and time by marking its **status** as `postponed`.
+On the specified date and time, Azure AD will automatically mark the status of the **recommendationResource** object to `active`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).